kvangapa-gif/ELEVATE-LABS-TASK-4-/README.md

 2. Start the app:
 python app.py

-3.The API will be live at:
+3. The API will be live at:

 http://localhost:5000